 Why Stock Walleyes?

 Stocking walleyes in Alberta is not new.
 From the 1980s to the early 2000’s, Alberta used walleye stocking to re-establish collapsed or extirpated (locally extinct) populations, and create new self-sustaining populations in lakes and reservoirs with the goal of providing sustainable angling opportunities.
 In other very specific cases, such as in Wabamun Lake, stocking was used in 2010 to 2014 to re-establish the walleye population following extirpation.
 Between 2006 and 2011, extensive stocking was also used in Lac La Biche for fishery restoration.
 Alberta has also used walleye stocking to enhance existing native populations; however, natural recruitment is more often successful in combination with conservation measures, since natural populations of walleye are able to produce enough small fish to replace themselves most of the time, provided habitat is not limited and harvest is carefully managed.

-In 2021, walleye stocking re-commenced across numerous waterbodies in Alberta, with a focused goal of providing additional harvest opportunities.
-Stockings are waterbody specific: some are intended to supplement existing populations that are unable to produce enough young fish, while others are intended to try to create put-grow-take walleye fisheries similar to many stocked trout fisheries.
+In 2021, walleye stocking re-commenced across numerous waterbodies in Alberta, with a focused goal of providing additional fishing opportunities.
+Stockings are waterbody specific: some are intended to supplement existing populations that are unable to produce enough young fish, while others are intended to create angling and harvest opportunities.

 How does Walleye Stocking Occur?

 Unlike trout stocking, a brood stock of walleye is not available.
 Instead, in the spring, a spawn camp is set up on a lake that contains a healthy walleye population.

 Adult walleyes are collected in live traps, and after the eggs are collected and fertilized, the fish are returned safely back to the lake.
 One location that has successfully support a spawn camp in the past is Lac Ste.
 Anne.